vincaspetraitis00-dev/attraxbet-docs/docs/fairness.md

 	</div>

 <p>
-At Attrax.Bet, fairness is at the core of everything we do.
-Every game, tournament, and competition is powered by on-chain randomness and data, provided through Proof of Play’s Verified Random Number Generator (vRNG).
+At Attrax Bet, fairness is at the core of everything we do.
+Every game, PvP tournament, and competition is powered by on-chain randomness and data, provided through Proof of Play’s Verified Random Number Generator (vRNG).
 This guarantees that results are generated securely, transparently, and without bias.
 </p>

 </div>